Locations:

 A note from Cleveland Clinic

-It can be upsetting to learn that you have a tumor.
-You should know, though, that many tumors are benign and don’t need treatment.
+Learning that you have a tumor can feel unsettling and scary.
+But you should know that many tumors are benign and don’t need treatment.
 If a tumor is cancerous, there are a lot of treatment options.
-Receiving prompt treatment can make a big difference.
+Receiving prompt treatment can make a big difference when it comes to your outlook.
 Cancer therapies can destroy cancer cells, prevent them from spreading and lower the risk of cancer coming back.
 Often, people live many years after receiving treatment for cancerous tumors.
-Your healthcare provider can discuss your treatment options with you.
+Your healthcare provider will discuss your treatment options with you.

 Medically Reviewed